FrontierMods/Loadout/documentation/GOALS_AND_NONGOALS.md

 There are dozens, if not hundreds, of items in any given class (e.g. angled grips, variable-magnification scopes), each performing slightly differently than the other.
 However, adding every one of them is going to be:

-1. **time-consuming**: for some models of items, it takes a lot of time to ascertain certain properties, most often physical dimensions
+1. **time-consuming**: for some models of items, it takes a lot of time to ascertain certain properties (most often physical dimensions), and exhausting development equals lower quality or later updates
-2. **memory-intensive**: the game must hold these items in memory, potentially bloating safe files
+2. **data-intensive**: the game must hold these items in memory, potentially bloating save files; the mod must also hold these items in JSON, thus making looking through them more-challenging
 3. **confusing to players**: having too many items to remember, consider, or carry around will be a burden in a game already throwing a lot of knowledge-based survival at the player

-Therefore, quality (distinctive properties of an item) should be prioritized over quantity (sheer number of items).
+Therefore, quality (i.e., distinctive properties of an item) should be prioritized over quantity (i.e., sheer number of items).
 In other words: having fewer items that are distinct from each other within their class is preferable to having more items that offer gradual performance difference.

 ## Changing anything about existing firearms

 Making changes to existing guns is outside of the scope of this mod, and thus will not be pursued.
-While it may be convenient to change available slots here and there, such changes will introduce a lot more complexity in supporting the mod in the future, while reducing compatibility with other mods that add guns.
+While it may be convenient to change available slots here and there, such changes would introduce complexity in supporting the mod in the future, while reducing compatibility with other mods that add guns.

-Should the need arise to bridge functionality between *Loadout* and another mod that changes guns, a patch must be created by the interested party.
-The contributors of *Loadout* provide no guarantee of a patch for any mod outside of the Frontier Mods ecosystem.
+One notable exception to this is changing the gunmods a particular model of a firearm spawns with.
+This concerns primarily military guns (and their civilian clones, produced by enthusiasts for recreational or historical purposes), where added some of the new gunmods from *Loadout* is desired for the purpose of immersion and realism.
+For this and other purposes, changes to guns' default gunmods may be made.

 ## Adding new firearms